chrisvobi/cureLink-netcomp-hackathon/README.md

 ```
 5. When the docker build finishes open a web browser and direct to `localhost:80`.

 If you followed the above steps you should be able to now use the application.
-Mocked doctor and patients accounts will be provided to you.
+Mocked doctor and patients accounts are provided to you at database_data/doctor_accounts.txt and database_data/patient_accounts.txt .

 ## Future Expansions
 - Intergrate **OpenAI Whisper** so both patients and doctors can talk *(instead of typing to the user)*.